-This Measure M2 (M2) Program establishes a competitive process to enable local jurisdictionsagencies to enhance regional transit capabilities through creation of new connections to the existing Metrolink system.
+This Measure M2 (M2) Program establishes a competitive process to enable local agencies to enhance regional transit capabilities through creation of new connections to the existing Metrolink system.
 Projects must meet specific criteria in order to compete for funding through this program.
-In addition, local jurisdictionsagencies will be required to demonstrate the ability to fund the local share of operations and maintenance on an ongoing basis using non-Orange County Transportation Authority (OCTA) resources.
-Public-private partnerships1 are encouraged but not required.
+In addition, local agencies will be required to demonstrate the ability to fund the local share of operations and maintenance on an ongoing basis using non-Orange County Transportation Authority (OCTA) resources.
+Public-private partnerships are encouraged but not required.

-1 Public-private partnerships are defined as direct financial contributions or sponsorships for eligible program activities.
+&lt;sup>1 Public-private partnerships are defined as direct financial contributions or sponsorships for eligible program activities.